-The tuition of $3,600 and mandatory student kit fee of $1400 are due the time of enrollment.
-Payment for each additional course will be listed above.
+To reserve seat months before the class begins, remember there is a $500 non-refundable deposit.
+If you register, the $500 will be credited toward your tuition.
+The tuition of $4,500 and mandatory student kit fee of $1600 are due the time of enrollment.
+Payments for each additional courses are listed above.
 Payments are made in the form of a cashier’s check, credit card or dentist’s check.

-We take MasterCard and VISA only.
+We take MasterCard, VISA and American Express only.
 We urge you to enroll early to ensure a seat in the class.
 We have small class sizes to provide you with the highest quality education.

 To our knowledge there are no institutions providing financial aid for this short of a program.
 We will be accepting several credit cards and money orders for tuition payment.
 You will only need to pay for one course at a time.
 It is extremely important to create a budget that includes plans for the entire program tuition.

 What is needed to participate in the virtual online classroom instruction?

 You will need a computer with a sound card and speakers.
 Most computers today have these two features.